 Burega is currently a Masters of Music in film scoring student at Berklee Online.
 She was awarded a scholarship to study her undergrad degree at Berklee College of Music, where she studied Film & TV Scoring and the saxophone and was awarded the Robert Share Award to celebrate her outstanding achievements in the Film Scoring Department.
 Grace-Mary was selected by the Society of Composers and Lyricists to be part of their New York mentorship program for media composers in 2020-2021.

 Burega has written the music for several media projects, such as music for videos from the organization Women in Film and Video New England.
-She is currently scoring the dark comedy "Deep Sleep" by Kelsey Llewellyn and Pippa White's suspense film "Can I Help You?", in addition to Jonathon Hill's Civil War documentary "In Their Words".
-She recently composed the scores to the lighthearted drama "Mo" by Bridget Connell, the dark comedy "My Friend Gertie" by Gabe Shapera, and Pippa White's horror movie "Chloe Knight."
+She has scored the Civil War feature length documentary "In Their Words" by Jonathan Hill.
+She has scored the horror short "Cinema Seven" and the documentary short "Mary Dyer: The Untold Story", both by John Mohler.
+She has scored the dark comedy "The Dogsitter" and comedy "Ambrosia" both by Kelsey Llewellyn, the suspense film "Can I Help You?" and the horror film "Chloe Knight" both by Pippa White, and the suspense film "In the Company of Crows" by Rachel Thomas.
+She has also composed the scores to the lighthearted drama "Mo" by Bridget Connell, the dark comedy "My Friend Gertie" by Gabe Shapera, the experimental short film “Hypersomnia” by Liao Kang and the documentary short "Meeting Perpetrators" by Beth Murphy about the results of the Rwandan genocide.
 Burega co-composed the score to the comedy short film “Granny Panties” by Anna Abbanat.
 Burega composed original music for three climate change PSAs for Boston University's Hothouse Productions and Litton Entertainment, which are a call to action for climate change.
-Burega wrote for a documentary short film on the results of the Rwandan genocide directed by Beth Murphy.
-Burega also wrote the score for Beijing Film Academy graduate, Liao Kang's experimental short film “Hypersomnia”.
 Burega was the main title composer for Nikki McGovern's online web series, called "Grow Up".